ebikatsudon/demo-site/content/docs/adding-content-pages/_index.md

 weight = 40
 +++

-# Creating a Home Page
+# Adding Content to Your Site

+All content in a Hugo site is stored in a top-level `content/` folder.
+Easy, right?
+From there, you can create collections of static pages by structuring them in various subfolders, or [sections](https://gohugo.io/content-management/sections/).
+For example, you could have an "about me" section and a blog section.

+> **Note:** In order for Hugo to define a folder as a section, it must contain an index file called `_index.md`.
+(Don't forget the underscore!)
+This is called a [branch bundle](https://gohugo.io/content-management/page-bundles/#branch-bundles), and tells Hugo to create a navigable URL for that section and any nested folders within.

-For our very first addition to the site, let's add an index page.
-This is the first page users will see when they visit your site.
-New pages can be added to your Hugo site with this command:
+For our very first addition we'll create the home page for the site.

+## How to create an index page

+To create a Markdown file called `_index.md` inside `content/`, run this command:

 ```pseudo
 hugo new content content/_index.md
 ```

-This creates the `_index.md` Markdown file within the "content" folder of your Hugo directory.
-If you open the file in an editor, you'll see that it contains some editable metadata:
+If you open the file in an editor, you'll see that it contains some metadata:

 ```pseudo
 +++